smithy-lang/smithy-rs/design/src/rfcs/rfc0022_error_context_and_compatibility.md

 a balance between these four goals:

 1. Errors are forwards compatible, and changes to errors are backwards compatible
-2. Errors are ergonomic
+2. Errors are idiomatic and ergonomic.
+It is easy to match on them and extract additional information for cases where that's useful.
+The type system prevents errors from being used incorrectly (for example, incorrectly retrieving context for a different error variant)
 3. Error messages are easy to debug
-4. Errors adhere to Rust's `Error` trait
+4. Errors implement best practices with Rust's `Error` trait (for example, implementing the optional `source()` function where possible)

 _Note:_ This RFC is _not_ about error backwards compatibility when it comes to error serialization/deserialization for transfer over the wire.
 The Smithy protocols cover that aspect.